5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 > Upgrading from to macOS 14.3.1 to 14.4 and newer via `System Update` causes a Kernel Panic during install!
 Disable `AiportItlwm` and enable `itlwm.kext` insteaed.
 Set `SecureBootModel` to `Disabled`, Reset NVRAM and run the update again.
 If this does not work, follow this [workaround](https://github.com/5T33Z0/OC-Little-Translated/blob/main/W_Workarounds/macOS14.4.md) to install macOS 14.4 on a new APFS volume.
 Use Migration Manager afterwards to get your data onto the new volume!

 ### Notable Features
-- Compatible with macOS Sonoma
+- Compatible with macOS Sequoia
 - OS-independent [USB port mapping via ACPI](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/blob/main/USB_Port_Mapping.md)!
 - Working MicroSD Card Reader
 - Working Clamshell mode (when connected to A/C and external display)